devoidai/kandinsky_api/README.md

 ## Documentation

-Documentation is available at http://localhost:80/docs.
+After the run, the documentation will be available at http://localhost:80/docs.